goutham-1902/SOBERRY/Readme.md

-Sobery is an audio streaming application focused on Indian Hip Hop music.
+Sobery is an audio streaming application.

 **Installation**
 To get started with IHH Player, you'll need to clone the repository and set up both the client and server: